meta-fun/awesome-software-supply-chain-security/README.md

 - [DependencyTrack](https://github.com/orgs/DependencyTrack/repositories) - Dependency-Track is an intelligent Component Analysis platform that allows organizations to identify and reduce risk in the software supply chain.
 - [DependencyCheck](https://github.com/jeremylong/DependencyCheck) - OWASP dependency-check is a software composition analysis utility that detects publicly disclosed vulnerabilities in application dependencies.
 - [scancode-toolkit](https://github.com/nexB/scancode-toolkit) - ScanCode detects licenses, copyrights, package manifests & dependencies and more by scanning code ... to discover and inventory open source and third-party packages used in your code.
+- [Open Source Insights](https://deps.dev/) - An experimental service developed and hosted by Google to help developers better understand the structure, construction, and security of open source software packages.

 ## Static Application Security Testing
 - [trivy](https://github.com/aquasecurity/trivy) - Scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues.